souravkatkar/bq-ddl-standardizer/Readme.md

 A simple **Flask** web application that:

 * Accepts source-database details from a web form.
-* Allows browsing of MySQL, PostgreSQL, and SQL Server databases, schemas, and tables.
+* Allows browsing of MySQL, PostgreSQL, SQL Server, and Oracle databases, schemas, and tables.
-* Extracts table schema from MySQL, PostgreSQL, and SQL Server sources.
+* Extracts table schema from MySQL, PostgreSQL, SQL Server, and Oracle sources.
+* **Extracts column and table comments for all supported databases.**
 * Generates the equivalent **BigQuery CREATE TABLE DDL**.
 * Saves the generated SQL to a downloadable `.sql` file.